 3. Promotion of the Incheon Strategy

 The Incheon Strategy to “Make the Right Real” for Persons with Disabilities in Asia and the Pacific is the foundation of the Asian and Pacific Decade of Persons with Disabilities, 2013-2022.
 It is imperative to promote the spirit and content of the Strategy throughout the region.
-ESCAP has translated the Strategy into Chinese, French and Russian.
-An easy-to-understand version as well as a pocket-size version of the Strategy were published in 2014.
+In this regard, ESCAP has translated the Strategy into Chinese, French and Russian.
+An easy-to-understand version as well as a pocket-size version of the Strategy were also published in 2014.
 ESCAP encourages Governments in the region to translate the Strategy into local languages and publish it in accessible formats for persons with diverse disabilities.
-As of today, the Strategy is available in ten languages (English as original, Chinese, French, Indonesian, Khmer, Korean, Mongolian, Russian, Thai and Urdu).
+As of today, the Strategy is available in ten languages (English, Chinese, French, Indonesian, Khmer, Korean, Mongolian, Russian, Thai and Urdu).

 4. Strengthening the evidence base

 To build analytical knowledge on relevant disability-related themes, ESCAP also produces a series of working papers.
 Thus far, a paper on the costs of exclusion of persons with disabilities has been completed.
-Towards the end of 2016, working papers on women with disabilities and youth with disabilities will also be made available.
+Working papers on women with disabilities and youth with disabilities will also be made available.

 5. Promoting accessibility for all

 Accessibility of the physical environment, public transport, knowledge, information and communication is a precondition for persons with disabilities to fulfil their rights in an inclusive society, as indicated in Goal 3 of the Incheon Strategy.
 ESCAP organized two workshops in 2014 and 2015 in China to share technical knowledge on how to implement universal design-based accessibility among policy makers on disability, infrastructure design and ICT.
-The publication, “Accessibility for All: Good practices of accessibility in Asia and the Pacific to promote disability-inclusive development” will be available towards the end of 2016 with a summary of good practices gained from the workshops.
+The publication, “Accessibility for All: Good practices of accessibility in Asia and the Pacific to promote disability-inclusive development” provides a summary of good practices gained from these workshops.
 ESCAP has also published Disability Inclusive Meetings: An Operational Guide providing meeting organizers with step-by-step, comprehensive advice for the planning of disability-inclusive meetings.